What Are The Stages Of An Injury Case In Massachusetts?

 - Gathering Information

 - Personal Health Insurance/Medical Payments Coverage

 - Mandatory Arbitration/Trial in Superior Court

 Although we will interview you in-depth, the interview will only result in obtaining general information regarding the date of the collision, the place of the collision and the circumstances surrounding the collision.
 We will begin by making a file on your case that organizes the facts we have obtained, and we will begin preparing as if your case was going to proceed to trial.
 We prepare each file as if it was going to trial, even though approximately 90 percent of all cases are settled short of an actual trial occurring.

-We will notify the other party’s insurance company that you have retained Bailey & Burke as your attorneys.
+We will notify the other party’s insurance company that you have retained The Law Offices of Bailey & Burke as your attorneys.
 We will also request that the insurance company give us a copy of any statements you may have given them.